 The Ross Garden Tour (“Beyond the Garden Gate”) is one of Ross School’s major biennial fundraising events.
 Proceeds from the tour enrich our public school by bolstering its Fine Arts offerings for students, which include art, music, musical theater and drama.
 Beyond the Garden Gate began in 1996, when two Ross School mothers, Dianne Fruin and BJ Martin, conceptualized the tour as a way to raise money for the school’s PTA.
 Seven beautiful gardens were featured that first year, and Beyond the Garden Gate was a triumph.
 While the tour has evolved and changed as the years have passed, it continues always as a successful fundraiser and memorable community event.

-2016 marks the 19th biennial Ross Garden Tour.
-We hope you’ll enjoy the five lovely properties on this year’s tour, as well as a delicious boxed lunch compliments of Woodlands Market.
+2018 marks the 20th biennial Ross Garden Tour.
+We hope you’ll enjoy the four lovely properties on this year’s tour, as well as a delicious boxed lunch compliments of Woodlands Market.
 We thank you sincerely for supporting the Ross Garden Tour and the many children at Ross School.

 A LEGACY OF NATURAL BEAUTY

 Albert Dibblee, who in 1870 purchased land in what later became the Town of Ross, is generally credited with beginning the town’s tree-planting legacy, including the 168 varieties he planted on his own estate.
 He also planted elm trees down his private driveway, which is now known as Fernhill Avenue.
 He next planted trees along Shady Lane, which had been denuded for lumber shipped to San Francisco.
 Neighbors followed his example and soon Shady Lane, Lagunitas Road, and many of the smaller roads were lined with rows of trees, reminding many residents of their New England heritage and providing shade when driving their carriages to the rail station.